tungs/timesnap/README.md

 **<a name="cli-example-piping" href="#cli-example-piping">#</a> Piping**:
 ```
 timesnap https://breathejs.org/examples/Drawing-US-Counties.html \
-  -V 1920,1080 -S "#draw-canvas" --fps=60 --duration=10 --even-width --even-height \
+  -V 1920,1080 -S "#draw-canvas" --fps=60 --duration=10 \
+  --round-to-even-width --round-to-even-height \
-  --stdout | ffmpeg -framerate 60 -i pipe:0 -y -pix_fmt yuv420p video.mp4
+  --output-stdout | ffmpeg -framerate 60 -i pipe:0 -y -pix_fmt yuv420p video.mp4
 ```
 Opens https://breathejs.org/examples/Drawing-US-Counties.html, sets the viewport size to 1920x1080, crops each frame to the bounding box of `#draw-canvas`, records at 60 frames per second for ten virtual seconds, and pipes the output to `ffmpeg`, which reads in the data from stdin, encodes the frames using pixel format `yuv420p`, and saves the result as `video.mp4` in the current working directory.
 It does not save individual frames to disk.
-It uses the `--even-width` and `--even-height` options to ensure the dimensions of the frames are even numbers, which ffmpeg requires for certain encodings.
+It uses the `--round-to-even-width` and `--round-to-even-height` options to ensure the dimensions of the frames are even numbers, which ffmpeg requires for certain encodings.

 ### <a name="cli-options" href="#cli-options">#</a> Command Line *options*
 * <a name="cli-options-output-directory" href="#cli-options-output-directory">#</a> Output Directory: `-o`, `--output-directory` *directory*